CaptainChicky/Shitty-Python-Neural-Net/README.md

 Since the total possible training dataset is just 256<sup>3</sup> possible inputs, the network may overfit.
 This is what the todo #4 will fix, likely.

+The neural network is undertrained for values near (0, 0, 0) and (255, 255, 255) so it will output incorrect answers.
+This is likely due to the way how I've generated my data, but whatever lmao.

 # Usage
 Run the main scripts lmao.